 Tell me a little bit about Scotty’s Cartoons, and how you came up with the idea for your business?

-I started drawing again as an adult, and turned it into a business a few years later.
+My dad and I both use to cartoon and draw a lot together when I was a child.
+I then started drawing again as an adult, and turned it into a business a few years later.

-I can’t imagine ever enjoying a job more than I enjoy this one.
+I couldn’t imagine ever enjoying a job more than I enjoy this one.

 Why did you specifically choose to specialise in pet cartoons?

 When I first officially set up the business in 2011, I aimed to keep my cartooning work broad, and dabbled in everything from gag cartoons to caricatures of people.